 If you’ve ever heard a friend absolutely rave about Korean CC cream, you’ve probably thought to yourself: “Relax.”
 It seems like people who like Korean CC creams really, really like them, and they want absolutely everyone to know.

 And—there’s a reason for that!
 CC creams offer a lot of really amazing benefits, and blend the line between cosmetics and skin care.
 That’s a rare marriage, and if you can locate one that works for you, it can be a real find.

-So, below, we’ll dive deep: we’ll discuss our picks for the best Korean CC cream, why we think they’re so magic, how to choose one based on your skin type and your needs, and how to use it.
+So, below, we’ll dive deep: we’ll discuss our picks for the best Korean CC cream, why we think they’re so magic, how they're similar to a great foundation, how to choose one based on your skin type and your needs, and how to use it.
 Let’s start with our favorites:

 Picks: Our Favorite Korean—and Non-Korean—Options